 What if the class conflict is with a Common Exam.
 You can't work around that, can you?

 Actually, YES, we can work around that!
-Even though the Chemistry Common Exam and Monday evening rehearsals are in direct conflict with each other, we have made a special arrangement with the Chemistry Department whereby orchestra members take the test early, then get to rehearsal only a little late.
-Better yet, during the Covid year common exams because virtual events, so they might continue that way.
-However, it turns out, the key is to contact me when you learn of the conflict; then we can complete the override form and we're good!
+Even though the Chemistry Common Exam and Monday evening rehearsals are in direct conflict with each other, we have made a special arrangement with the Chemistry Department whereby orchestra members take the test at an alternate time.
+Please contact the conductor if you think you might have a conflict.

 What's this about getting General Education credit for playing in orchestra?

-You heard right!
+Yes!
 Take three semesters of orchestra and it will count as your Humanities Non-Literature requirement in General Education.
-Easy-peasy!